 FPI is the sole member of the sole general partner of Farmland Partners Operating Partnership, LP (the "Operating Partnership"), which was formed in Delaware on September 27, 2013.
 All of FPI's assets are held by, and its operations are primarily conducted through, the Operating Partnership and the wholly owned subsidiaries of the Operating Partnership.
-As of December 31, 2022, FPI owned a 97.8% interest in the Operating Partnership.
-See "Note 9-Stockholders' Equity and Non-controlling Interests" for additional discussion regarding Class A Common units of limited partnership interest in the Operating Partnership ("Common units"), Series A preferred units of limited partnership interest in the Operating Partnership ("Series A preferred units") and Series B participating preferred units of limited partnership interest in the Operating Partnership (Series B participating preferred units").
+As of December 31, 2024, FPI owned a 97.5% interest in the Operating Partnership.
+See "Note 9-Stockholders' Equity and Non-controlling Interests" for additional discussion regarding Class A Common units of limited partnership interest in the Operating Partnership ("Common units") and Series A preferred units of limited partnership interest in the Operating Partnership (Series A preferred units").
 Unlike holders of FPI's common stock, par value \$0.01 per share ("common stock"), holders of the Operating Partnership's Common units and Series A preferred units generally do not have voting rights or the power to direct the affairs of FPI.
-As of December 31, 2022, the Operating Partnership owns a 9.97% equity interest in an unconsolidated equity method investment that holds 12 properties (see "Note 1-Equity Method Investments", and "Note 4-Related Party Transactions").
+As of December 31, 2024, the Operating Partnership owned a 9.97% equity interest in an unconsolidated equity method investment that holds 11 properties (see "Note 1-Organization and Significant Accounting Policies-Equity Method Investments").